Violence Against Women and HIV

-There are no guarantees, but you can help lower your risk for domestic violence:
+There are no guarantees, but you can help lower your risk for domestic or intimate partner violence:

 - Do your homework.
 To find out information on the person you are dating (such as if he or she has a violent criminal record), consider doing a background check.
-There are a number of companies that provide this service for a fee.
-For a more information, go to: http://publicrecordssearchonline.org/
+In the US, there are a number of companies that provide this service for a fee.
+For more information, go to: http://publicrecordssearchonline.org/

 - Keep in touch with people who support you.
 Whether it is family, friends, a support group, peer advocate/counselor, or health care provider, do not let your relationship with any one person keep you from staying in touch with others.